 If your headache starts after any kind of head injury—whether from a fall, a car accident, or a sports incident—it’s essential to get medical help.
 A post-injury headache could be a sign of a concussion or another condition that requires immediate care.
 Even if the impact seemed minor, some injuries don’t show their full effects right away.
 A doctor can properly assess you to rule out anything serious and give you a plan for safe recovery.
 The CDC offers clear guidance on concussion symptoms to watch for after an injury, so you can be prepared and informed.

-Choose the Right Massage Therapist for Headache Relief
+How to Find the Right Massage Therapist for Headaches

 Finding the right massage therapist is just as important as choosing the right massage technique.
 The connection you have with your therapist and their specific expertise can make all the difference in your headache relief journey.
 You want someone who not only has the technical skills but also listens to your needs and understands the nuances of headache pain.
 A great therapist will work with you to create a personalized plan, ensuring each session is targeted and effective.
 This partnership is key to finding lasting relief and improving your overall well-being.